martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture7-notes.lagda.md

              line1
 ```

-Proving that it is equivalent to two circles is pretty much trivial:
+Proving that it is equivalent to two circles is pretty much trivial as
+we have definitional computation rules for all constructors, including
+higher:

 ```agda
 t2c : Torus → S¹ × S¹